fesper-s/42-CPP/README.md

 C++ Piscine - Introdution to Object Oriented Programming

 ## Module-00 - 80% ✅
-This first module is to understand the specifities of C++ when compared to C.
+Specifities of C++ when compared to C.
 ## Module-01 - 90% ✅
-This module is to understand memory allocation, reference, pointers to members and the usage of the switch in C++.
+Memory allocation, reference, pointers to members and the usage of the switch in C++.
 ## Module-02 - 80% ✅
-This module is to understand Ad-hoc polymorphism, overloads and orthodox canonical classes in C++.
+Ad-hoc polymorphism, overloads and orthodox canonical classes in C++.
 ## Module-03 - 80% ✅
-This module is to understand Inheritance in C++.
+Inheritance in C++.
+## Module-04
+Subtype polymorphism, abstract classes and interfaces in C++.